On the Double Copy for Spinning Matter: Constructing the Lagrangians

 From a Feynman diagram perspective, we have already explained how the QCD amplitudes we are after can be obtained from massive compactification of YM amplitudes.
 In the case of spin-1 and a single matter line, we interpret the cubic Feynman diagrams of $A_{n}^{{\rm YM}}$ as associated to a color factor made of fundamental and adjoint structure constants, following \cite{Johansson:2014zca}.
 As an example, for partial amplitudes in the half ladder (DDM) basis, we will consider the color factor associated to the ordering $\alpha=(1\beta_{1}\ldots\beta_{n-2}2)$ as

 where particles in $\{\beta_{1},\ldots,\beta_{n}\}$ are gluons and particles 1 and 2 are bosons $W^{I_{1}},W^{\bar{I}_{2}}$ respectively.
 The same operation can be repeated in any cubic color numerator of YM, which in general means to replace $f^{abc}\to T_{a}^{I\bar{J}}$ for matter vertices or just leave them as $f^{abc}$ for the 3-gluon vertices.
 This means we identify three types of color indices: $A=(a,I,\bar{I})$.\footnote{Formally we take $T_{a}^{I\bar{J}}=-T_{a}^{\bar{J}I}$ as in \cite{Johansson:2014zca}.
-One should be careful in that the structure constants $\{T_{a}^{I\bar{J}},f^{abc}\,\}$ do not form a Lie algebra (except in the $SU(2)$ case) and hence cannot be used as input of a YM action.
-However, the inconsistency appears in the Jacobi relation $T_{a}^{I\bar{J}}T_{a}^{K\bar{L}}+\ldots$ which is associated to two matter lines, which we are not interested here.
-Hence, we strip for now any such contributions in our resulting Lagrangian.} After relabelling the structure constants and the fields accordingly, the field strength $\mathcal{F}_{\mu\nu}^{A}$ can be split into the components
+One must also be careful in that the structure constants $\{T_{a}^{I\bar{J}},f^{abc}\,\}$ do not form a Lie algebra (except in the $SU(2)$ case) and hence cannot be used as an input to construct a pure YM action.
+However, the inconsistency appears in the Jacobi relation $T_{a}^{I\bar{J}}T_{a}^{K\bar{L}}+\ldots$ which is associated to two matter lines, which we are not interested here: We drop such interactions in our resulting Lagrangian.} After relabelling the structure constants and the fields accordingly, the field strength $\mathcal{F}_{\mu\nu}^{A}$ can be split into the components

 where $W_{\mu\nu}$ is defined in (\ref{eq:defwuv}).
 Now consider the YM action after relabelling

 where we have dropped the term with four $W$-bosons.
 Repeating the compactification procedure, this time on a single circle $S^{1}$, gives